Puerto Peñasco, aka "Rocky Point", is a small beach town in northern Sonora, Mexico.

 6. World-Class Restaurants

 The food is always great, but more frequently, I've noticed the local cuisine really stepping it up a notch.
-More world-renowned chefs (even several Iron Chefs!) are popping up with new restaurants.
+More world-renowned chefs (even several Iron Chefs) are regularly popping up with new restaurants.
 In addition to great local cuisine, you can also find excellent Italian, Thai and German food around.

 I love Mexican cuisine and am always more than happy to get my traditional plate of beans, rice and vegetables arranged in various different ways.
 On my last trip, to my surprise, it was definitely noticeable that more waiters were familiar with vegetarian and vegan food and happy to both suggest and create different veg*n menu options.
 A few chefs, not only happy to alter a dish into yummy vegan goodness, were also kind enough to come out for a friendly chat about plant-based cuisine after the meal!